 Participate in inspections, technical assistance, and mandatory training offered by the Commission and/or the CNAs.

+Timely complete all corrective action plans.

-Establish a record-keeping system for all documentation necessary to demonstrate qualifications to maintain participation in the Program.
+Establish a record-keeping system for all documentation necessary to demonstrate qualifications to maintain participation in the Program and provide such data to the CNA and the Commission on a timely basis.

 6. POLICY.

+In General:

 The Commission’s framework and standards protect the Program’s integrity and ensure that the Program remains a trusted source of supply and services for Federal agencies while creating quality employment opportunities across all economic sectors for individuals who are blind or have significant disabilities.

+Compliance is Inherently a Governmental Responsibility:

 The Commission’s determination that an NPA complies with the Program’s requirements is an inherently governmental responsibility.

 The Commission carries out its governmental responsibility by:

+setting the standards for compliance by an NPA with the Program’s requirements;

-setting the framework and standards for a CNA’s compliance program;
+setting the framework and standards for a CNA’s Compliance Program;

-determining whether the CNA’s compliance program meets the Commission’s established framework and standards;
+conducting oversight of the CNA’s Compliance Program to ensure that it meets the Commission’s requirements, including through the use of audits;

+assigning corrective action plans if necessary to address deficiencies in the CNA’s Compliance Program;

-determining whether the data that will be collected to ensure NPA’s are complying with the Program’s requirements meets the standards set forth by the Commission and ensuring that the data is transmitted to the Commission in a mutually agreeable electronic format;
+determining whether the data collected from the NPAs meet the standards set forth by the Commission and are fully accessible to the Commission in an electronic format;

-reviewing the CNA’s compliance evaluations of each NPA and any prescribed corrective actions;
+reviewing the CNA’s compliance evaluations of the NPAs and any corrective action plans prescribed by the CNA for a particular NPA;

-making the final determination of whether an NPA is complying with the Program’s requirements and remains qualified to participate in the Program; and
+making the final determination of whether an NPA is complying with the Program’s requirements, including whether it has successfully completed a corrective action plan prescribed by a CNA, and remains qualified to participate in the Program; and

-conducting targeted inspection and assistance visits as it determines necessary.
+conducting oversight visits of an NPA as it determines necessary.

+The CNAs:

-A CNA’s compliance program is a critical tool in the Commission’s portfolio for ensuring good governance -- safeguarding the Program against vulnerability to waste, fraud, and abuse; meeting Government contract requirements; and providing quality employment opportunities for people who are blind or have significant disabilities.
+A CNA’s Compliance Program is a critical tool in the Commission’s portfolio for ensuring good governance -- safeguarding the Program against vulnerability to waste, fraud, and abuse; meeting Government contract requirements; and providing quality employment opportunities for people who are blind or have significant disabilities.

-A CNA’s compliance program shall be adequately resourced and aligned with the Commission’s standards.
+A CNA’s Compliance Program shall meet the Commission’s requirements and shall be adequately resourced.

-A CNA’s compliance program shall be applied consistently and equitably across the NPAs it serves.
+A CNA’s Compliance Program shall be applied consistently and equitably across the NPAs it serves.

-A CNA’s compliance program shall include procedures and processes to determine whether an NPA is meeting the Program’s requirements.
-At a minimum, these shall include procedures and processes to monitor, assess, and report how NPAs are:
+A CNA’s Compliance Program shall, at a minimum, include procedures and processes to monitor, assess, and report how NPAs are:

-delivering products and services in accordance with the contract requirements while achieving a high level of customer satisfaction.
+delivering products and services in accordance with the contract requirements while achieving a high level of customer satisfaction;

-creating employment opportunities that promote and achieve (1) competitive wages and benefits, (2) application of the same legal standards to participating employees as apply to other employees under employment laws, (3) job customizations, (4) person-centered employment plans, (5) career advancement programs, and (6) to the extent possible under statutory requirements, an integrated workplace.
+creating employment opportunities that promote and achieve (1) competitive wages and benefits, (2) application of the same legal standards to participating employees as apply to other employees under employment laws, (3) job individualizations, (4) person-centered employment plans, (5) career advancement programs, and (6) to the extent possible under statutory requirements, an integrated workplace; and

-meeting the DLH ratio requirements and other statutory and regulatory requirements.
+meeting the Direct Labor Hour (DLH) ratio requirements and other statutory and regulatory requirements.

-A CNA’s compliance program shall include an appropriate mix of in-person and virtual inspection visits to oversee and monitor whether an NPA is meeting the Program’s requirements.
+A CNA’s Compliance Program shall include an appropriate mix of in-person and virtual inspection visits to oversee and monitor whether an NPA is meeting the Program’s requirements.

-A CNA’s compliance program shall include procedures and processes to collect and report data to the Commission in a mutually agreeable electronic format to enable the Commission to determine whether NPAs are meeting the Program’s requirements.
+A CNA shall collect records and report all data, supporting documentation, and reports from oversight of an NPA in an electronic format that enables the Commission to directly and fully access such data.

-Each NPA shall meet the Program’s requirements.

-Each NPA shall provide a level of cooperation and overall transparency sufficient to demonstrate ethical and effective operations with its CNA in accordance with statutory, regulatory, and policy requirements.
+The NPAs

-NPAs have an affirmative responsibility to remain knowledgeable of the Commission’s statutory, regulatory and policy requirements, and should proactively seek information or clarification when needed from the Commission or its designated CNA.
+Each NPA has an affirmative responsibility to remain knowledgeable of the Commission’s statutory, regulatory and policy requirements, and should proactively seek information regarding or clarification of such requirements when needed from its designated CNA or the Commission.